History of music: Origins

 Many cultures have their own mythical origins on the creation of music.
 Specific figures are sometimes credited with inventing music, such as Jubal in Christian mythology, the legendary Shah Jamshid in Persian/Iranian mythology, the goddess Saraswati in Hinduism, and the muses in Ancient Greek mythology.
 Some cultures credit multiple originators of music; ancient Egyptian mythology associates it with numerous deities, including Amun, Hathor, Isis and Osiris, but especially Ihy.
 There are many stories relating to music's origins in Chinese mythology, (Note: For an alternate story on the origin of music in Chinese mythology, see Fernald, Helen E. (1926).
 "Ancient Chinese Musical Instruments: As Depicted on Some of the Early Monuments in the Museum") but the most prominent is that of the musician Ling Lun, who—on the orders of the Yellow Emperor (Huangdi)—invented bamboo flute by imitating the song of the mythical fenghuang birds.

 Prehistory

-Top left, the purported Divje Babe Flute from Divje Babe, Slovenia; top right a Aurignacian bone flute from Geissenklösterle, Germany; bottom a gudi bone flute in the modern-day Jiahu, Wuyang, Henan Province.
+Top left, the purported Divje Babe Flute from Divje Babe, Slovenia; top right a Aurignacian bone flute from Geissenklösterle, Germany; bottom a gudi bone flute in the modern-day Jiahu, Wuyang, Henan.